artop123/kamstrup-restapi/README.md

 }
 ```

-## Build and Run Locally
+## Build Locally

-You can build and run the Docker image locally with the following commands:
+You can build the Docker image locally with the following commands:

 ```bash
 git clone https://github.com/artop123/kamstrup-restapi.git